 In comparison with some other areas in Europe, e-commerce and delivery clusters are definitely well-established in the DACH region.

 Apart from expanding their logistics networks, carriers also strive to improve their services and handle the increasing volumes of e-commerce by investing in infrastructure facilities.
 This includes investments in modernizing the existing facilities, as well as constructing new sorting and delivery hubs.
-All of these constant improvements might be the reason why countries in the DACH region are among the best performing delivery markets in the UE.
+All of these constant improvements might be the reason why countries in the DACH region are among the best-performing delivery markets in the UE.

 Austria, while smaller in logistics scale compared to Germany, has been making notable strides.
 The region’s logistics providers are urged to adopt innovations from Germany, which remains a leader in logistics technology and services.
 This includes companies like Deutsche Post DHL and Dachser, which are well-known for their advanced logistics operations.